reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 > If your version isn't working, look at the complete versions of [index.rsh](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-2-rps/index.rsh) and [index.mjs](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-2-rps/index.mjs) to make sure you've copied everything correctly.

-> # Whose on First
+> # Who’s on First
-> Does Alice go first or do we call the player that goes first, "Alice"?
+> Does Alice go first, or do we call the player that goes first, "Alice"?
 It may seem like an unnecessary distinction, but this is a subtle point about the way Reach works.
 In this section, we explicitly ran `backend.Alice` and `backend.Bob` in the [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29).
 When we did that, we committed that particular JavaScript thread to be either Alice or Bob.
 In our game, whoever chose to run the Alice backend is the one that will go first.
 In other words: **Alice goes first**.
 This will be more obvious at [the end of the tutorial](https://docs.reach.sh/tut-8.html) when we'll make the choice interactively about which role to play.

 In the next step, we'll add stakes to the game, because Alice needs to take her skills to the bank!

 > # Check Your Understanding
 > Reach programs allow interaction with a user interface through which of the following methods?
-> 1. By forcing you to write a custom backend for the user interace that connects to the generated smart contract
+> 1. By forcing you to write a custom backend for the user interface that connects to the generated smart contract
 > 1. By allowing the frontends to provide values directly to the Reach application
-> 1. By allowing the REach program to callback to the frontend via the interact object.
+> 1. By allowing the Reach program to callback to the frontend via the interact object.

 > How do participants in a Reach application share information with each other and find out what others have shared?
 > 1. Reach generates a smart contract, but you need to implement a process to scan the blockchain for events that correspond to sharing.